 Route 5 - East 8th Street.
 Route 5 provides service between the Chico Transit Center and the Chico Mall via E. 8th/E. 9th and Forest.
-Service is provided every 60- minutes most of the time on weekdays with limited 30 minute AM and PM peak hour service and every 60-minutes on Saturdays.
+Service is provided every 60-minutes on weekdays and Saturdays.
 Monday through Friday service begins at 6:15 AM at the Forest Ave Xfer (Bank) and ends at 8:34 PM at the Forest Ave Xfer (Bank).
 Saturday service begins at 8:15 AM at the Forest Ave Xfer (Bank) and ends at 7:00 PM at the Chico Transit Center.
 Round trip running time on Route 5 is 49 minutes with a layover at the Chico Transit Center.